aman-20232703/networking-cisco-packet-tracer-/README.md

 ## POP3 (Post Office Protocol version 3)
 • POP3 stands for Post Office Protocol version 3.

-• It is a protocol used by email clients to retrieve emails from a mail server.
+• It is a protocol used by email clients to retrieve or recieve emails from a mail server.

 • POP3 downloads the emails from the server to your device and usually deletes them from the server afterward.